 Freezers are one of the few appliances that are on all the time, so it’s important to get an energy efficient model.
-This makes a difference to your utility bills and reduces your impact on the environment – it’s a win-win!
+This makes a difference to your utility bills and reduces your impact on the environment.

 The scale goes from A+++ for the most efficient appliances, down to G for the least efficient.
 The rating is calculated based on energy consumption in relation to internal volume.

-For instance, two different sized freezers with A++ ratings could have very different running costs – a bigger appliance will normally require more energy.
+For instance, two different sized freezers with A++ ratings could have very different running costs, as a bigger appliance will normally require more energy.
 Buying the right size appliance to suit your demands will help improve your energy costs.

-If you have an old freezer and are think of upgrading, new models will likely be much more efficient.
+If you have an old freezer and are thinking of upgrading, new models with modern technology will likely be much more efficient.

-Since mid-2012, manufacturers only produce freezers that are rated A+ to A+++.
-This means you can be assured your new freezer will have a good efficiency rating, and it’s likely these newer models will be more efficient than older models.
+Manufacturers now only produce freezers that are rated A+ to A+++.
+This means you can feel confident that your new freezer will have a good efficiency rating.

-If you purchased the most efficient freezer over one of the least efficient, you could save hundreds of pounds over its lifespan.
+If you purchase the most efficient freezer over one of the least efficient, you could save hundreds of pounds across its lifespan.

-There are a few measures you can take to help get the best efficiency out of your freezer.
+There are a few measures you can take to ensure that you get the most efficient performance from your freezer.

 It might seem obvious, but putting anything hot or warm in the freezer should be avoided.
-It can raise the internal temperature, affecting the frozen contents, and makes the freezer work harder.
+It can raise the internal temperature and affect the frozen contents, meaning the freezer has to work harder.

-Make sure that occasions which require the door to be open are kept to a minimum.
-An open door means cold air escapes and warm air gets in.
+Make sure to keep your door fully closed as much as possible.
+An open door means cold air escapes and warm air enters.
 If you’re prone to leaving the door open, consider buying a model with an acoustic alarm that will remind you to close it.

-Keeping your freezer fuller means there is less empty space that is needlessly being cooled.
-Stock up on spares or a naughty tub of ice-cream – it’s all for the good of your freezer of course.
+Keeping your freezer fuller means there is less empty space that is needlessly cooled.
+Why not stock up on spares or prepare some meals in advance?